42p/letsencrypt-vesta/README.md

 ===========================================================

-VestaCP is an open-source web hosting control panel permits website owners to manage their sites through and easy to use web interface.
+VestaCP is an open-source web hosting control panel permits website owners to manage their sites through an easy to use web interface.
 Vesta supports optional secure web hosting via HTTPS.

 Let's Encrypt is a new certificate authority (CA) that issues free domain validated (DV) SSL/TLS certificates for enabling secure (HTTPS) web connections.
 Let's Encrypt automates the certificate request